oppo-us-research/SpacetimeGaussians/README.md

 ```
 8K rendering has been tested on Nvidia RTX 4090 + Windows 11.

+### Third Party Implemented Web Viewer
+We thank Kevin Kwok (Antimatter15) for the amazing web viewer of our method: splaTV .
+The web viewer is released at [github](https://github.com/antimatter15/splaTV).
+You can view one of our scene from the [web viewer](http://antimatter15.com/splaTV/).
 ## Create Your New Representations and Rendering Pipeline
 If you want to customize our codebase for your own models, you can refer to the following steps </br>
 - Step 1: Create a new Gaussian representation in this [folder](./thirdparty/gaussian_splatting/scene/).
 You can use ```oursfull.py``` or ```ourslite.py``` as a template. </br>